Statistical learning on measures: an application to persistence diagrams: Quantitative experiments

 \section{Quantitative experiments}

 We compare our method to benchmark datasets in both topological data analysis and point clouds classification.
+For point cloud data, we consider the \v{C}ech filtration of the point cloud.
+To simplify the computation, we aggregate the persistence diagrams of different homological dimensions.
+Although this induces some loss of information as opposed to considering each diagram individually, this is not reflected in practice.
+Indeed, information from different dimensions typically appears at different scales, see \cite{adler2014crackle}.
 For all the experiments, we typically perform 10 to 20 boosting iterations where the weak-classifiers are Euclidean balls along with a threshold and where all the parameters are learned by exhaustive search (Algorithm 1 of Section \ref{sec:algo}).
 At each boosting step, we search for centers of balls among a sub-sample of the $k$-means clusters' centers.
 When the number of data is somewhat large, we allow ourselves to optimize only over some subset of the available data, taking new data at each boosting step.
 The $1/\sqrt{N}$ bounds obtained in Section \ref{sec:theory} warrant for the validity of this sub-sampling procedure.
+When doing multi-class classification, we perform a one-versus-one classification procedure.
 In the tables below, our method will be denoted by BBA for "best balls aggregator".
 We have made the code publicly available here.\footnote{ \url{https://github.com/OlympioH/BBA_measures_classification}}